-A problem is an association, a relation between inputs and outputs (= solutions) $$K = I \times S$$ Search problem Typically, K associates one input to many solutions Optimization problems A search problem plus an objective or cost function $c:S \to \mathbb{R}$ (from S to the set of real numbers) In general, the task in a search problem is finding the solution(s) having maximal or minimal cost Decision problem The solution space S is $\{0, 1\}$ and \emph{K} associates each input to a \emph{unique} solution: $K:I \rightarrow \{0,1\}$ Example of decision problem: $\Gamma \models \varphi$?
-The input space I contains all possible combinations of set Γ of wffs with individual wffs φ .
-The solution is uniquely defined for any instance of such problems in I Decisions and decidability (automation) Decidable problem A decision problem K for which there exists an algorithm, i.e a Turing machine, (there are other ways of defining an algorithm or an effective procedure: they are all equivalent) that always terminates and produces the right answer in finite time.
-Example of an undecidable problem: The Halting Problem Given the formal description of a particular Turing machine and a specific input, is it possible to tell if whether it will either halt, eventually, or run forever?
+A problem is a relation between inputs and outputs (= solutions) $$K \subseteq I \times S$$ Search problem Typically, K may associate one input to many solutions Optimization problems A search problem plus an objective or cost function $c:S \to \mathbb{R}$ (from S to the set of real numbers) In general, the task in a search problem is finding the solution(s) having maximal or minimal cost Decision problem The solution space S is binary $\{0,1\}$ and K associates each input to a unique solution: $K:I \to \{0,1\}$ Example of decision problem: $\Gamma \models \varphi$ ?
+The input space I contains all possible combinations of set $\Gamma$ of wffs with individual wffs $\varphi$ The solution is uniquely defined for any instance of such problems in I Decisions and decidability (automation) Decidable problem A decision problem K for which there exists an algorithm, i.e a Turing machine, (there are other ways of defining an algorithm or an effective procedure: they are all equivalent) that always terminates and produces the right answer in finite time.
+Example of an undecidable problem: The Halting Problem

+Given the formal description of a particular Turing machine and a specific input, is it possible to tell if whether it will either halt, eventually, or run forever?
 In other words, does it exist a Turing machine that, given in input the description of another Turing machine, will always produce the answer desired?
-The answer is no (such a Turing machine cannot exist) An aside: The Halting Problem Intuitive idea behind the proof (of the undecidability of this problem)
+The answer is no (such a Turing machine cannot exist) • Intuitive idea behind the proof (of the undecidability of this problem)